ucm-cse-prg/fastapi-app/README.md

 ## API Reference

-The API is designed to be generic.
-Endpoints include:
+The API is designed to be generic and should follow REST practices.

 - **`GET /items/`** – Retrieve a list of items.
 - **`GET /items/{id}`** – Retrieve a single item by its ID.